- Founded in 1993

 - Innovative teachers

-Founded twenty-four years ago by Diane Goudie and Eleanor Moore, Linden is the only school in Canada created to incorporate cutting-edge research on girls' educational needs, from primary to secondary school.
-The school's academically challenging program and unique girl-centred philosophy ensures that girls and young women feel empowered to discover their intellectual curiosity, take risks, and develop the confidence to find their voice.
+Founded in 1993 by Diane Goudie and Eleanor Moore, Linden is the only school in Canada created to incorporate cutting-edge research on girls' educational needs, from primary to secondary school.
+The school's academically challenging program and unique girl-centred philosophy ensure that girls and young women feel empowered to discover their intellectual curiosity, take risks, and develop the confidence to find their voice.

-In its development, The Linden School's pedagogy and philosophy was influenced by prominent educators and theorists working for women's equality and social change.
+In its development, The Linden School's pedagogy and philosophy were influenced by prominent educators and theorists working for women's equality and social change at that time.
 Our school is based on Carol Gilligan's concept of an “ethics of care," which entails a recognition that learning is not simply intellectual, but deeply relational.
-We know from decades of research on gender and learning, that girls flourish in a collaborative learning environment, and we foster this through our pedagogy and strong sense of community.
-Our curriculum helps students view the world through multiple lenses to uncover the complex intersections of race, class, gender, sexuality and ability.
+We know from decades of research on gender and learning, that girls flourish in a collaborative learning environment, and we foster this through our pedagogy and a strong sense of community.
+Our curriculum helps students view the world through multiple lenses to uncover the complex intersections of race, class, gender, sexuality, and ability.
 We educate girls to take on leadership roles in local, national or international arenas.
-Our goal is not only to have our students gain the confidence, knowledge and skills it takes to be leaders in their chosen realms; but also help them develop the critical lens through which to question the structures and assumptions of the realms they will occupy.
+Our goal is not only to have our students gain the confidence, knowledge and skills it takes to be leaders in their chosen realms; but also to help them develop the critical lens through which to question the structures and assumptions of the realms they will occupy.

 Linden’s approach to teaching is girl-centred, incorporating the most current research about how girls learn best throughout their development.
 We recognize that every Linden student is unique.
 Our teachers vary their lessons to reach all types of learners – visual, auditory and kinesthetic.
 At Linden, students learn to take ownership of their own learning experiences.
 Teachers are experts in their fields, who act as facilitators and coaches rather than the ultimate authority.
 Lectures from the front of the classroom are rare; instead, teachers encourage discussion, debate, and collaborative, hands-on activities.